fundor333/fundor333.com/content/post/2019-08-03-web-scraping-for-old-womans.md

 Second you need to give her something of value for her day to day life if you want to impress her.

 So I find her some Knitting Patterns!
-And I found a *__lot__* of site with _free_ knitting patterns so I choose a site for start the scraping.
+And I found a *__lot__* of site with _free_ knitting patterns so I choose a site for start the scraping [this site](https://www.yarn.com/categories/free-knitting-patterns).

 Ok it's look like something too obvious for a granny to love knitting but remember: also Dumbledors *loves* knitting.